ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

              1. sudo cp imx296\_noir.json /usr/share/libcamera/ipa/rpi/vc4
           2. For the Pi 5:
              1. sudo cp imx296\_noir.json /usr/share/libcamera/ipa/rpi/pisp
-    2. Go to the directory called ImageProcessing in whatever directory path you will be using to compile.
+    2. Go to the directory called ImageProcessing below whatever PITRAC\_ROOT directory path you will be using to compile.
 E.g.,
        1. cd $PITRAC\_ROOT/ImageProcessing
+    3. chmod \+x create\_closed\_source\_objects.sh
-    3. meson setup build
+    4. meson setup build
        1. If there are any missing libraries, ensure that the pre-requisites were all successfully built and installed and that any corresponding pkgconfig files were created correctly per the steps above.
-    4. ninja \-C build       (add \-j 2 if compiling in 4GB or less)
+    5. ninja \-C build       (add \-j 2 if compiling in 4GB or less)
-    5. If the build completes successfully, try a quick sanity check to ensure that any shared libraries are correctly linked at that the PiTrac application can at least run:
+    6. If the build completes successfully, try a quick sanity check to ensure that any shared libraries are correctly linked at that the PiTrac application can at least run:
        1. build/pitrac\_lm –help
+       2. (that’s two ‘-’ characters before help)
-       2. The app should return the available command-line options
+       3. The app should return the available command-line options

 #### Setup PiTrac GUI